julienpoeschl/Custom-VSCode-Themes/README.md

 My personal custom vscode themes.

-Currently contains the following custom themes: Hedgehog, Monokai Dimmed New.
+Currently contains the following custom themes: Hedgehog, Monokai Dimmed New (an alternative version of the theme Monokai Dimmed by Microsoft).

 To download a local version of this theme vscode extension you need to follow these steps: